Lingua Franca is an interdisciplinary performance company that creates alert and visceral performance in regional NSW.

-Taking its name from a language that is adopted as a common language between people of different backgrounds - Lingua Franca was founded in 2012 by artists Alison Plevey and Adam Deusien.
+Taking its name from a language that is adopted as a common vocabularly between people of different backgrounds - Lingua Franca was founded in 2012 by artists Alison Plevey and Adam Deusien.
 After creating work separately, they began a collaboration, integrating their skills, performance training and creative processes leading to the imagining of original physical and theatrical work.

 engage with regionally based professional artists to create excellent performance work guided by multidisciplinary collaboration.